One of the biggest sources of discontent is comparing yourself to other people.

 Instead, focus on you:

-1) Don’t believe the hype: Whenever you find yourself comparing the good parts of someone else’s life to the bad parts of yours, or thinking what you could be doing instead, stop yourself.
+1) Don’t believe the hype: Whenever you find yourself comparing the good parts of someone else’s life to the bad parts of yours, or thinking about what you could be doing instead, stop yourself.
 Just stop.
 You are actively hurting yourself, and that’s not a compassionate act.

 2) Remove the temptation for unhealthy comparison.
 Stop subjecting yourself to advertising, stop reading stupid magazines, stop idolizing celebrities, and stop putting yourself in situations where your only option is to feel inferior.
 Look at your particular situation as unique; focus on making YOU better.